-During an interview, Robert Kirkman claimed Norman Reedus (Daryl) originally auditioned for the part of Merle Dixon.
-He was rejected, but his audition so intrigued the show-runners that they created the part of Daryl just for him.
+In an interview Robert Kirkman claimed Norman Reedus (Daryl) originally auditioned for the part of Merle Dixon.
+He was rejected, but his audition so intrigued the producers that they created the part of Daryl just for him.

-In an online interview, it was revealed that Frank Darabont envisioned having several self-contained episodes that would not continue the main story.
-One such episode would have been the season two premiere.
-It would have involved Sam Witwer (who Darabont used in The Mist (2007) and played the tank zombie in the series premiere) as a solider in a Black Hawk Down (2001) style Atlanta.
-Witwer would have encountered several of the cast before being bit and locking himself in the tank.
+In an online interview it was revealed that Frank Darabont envisioned having several self-contained episodes that would not continue the main story.
+One such episode would have been the Season 2 premiere.
+It would have involved Sam Witwer (who Darabont used in The Mist (2007) and played the tank zombie in the series premiere) as a soldier in a Black Hawk Down (2001)-styled Atlanta.
+Witwer's character would have encountered several of the cast before being bitten and locking himself in the tank.